 With one of our specialist careers advisers either in person or via Skype or telephone – email firstname.lastname@example.org using the subject line 'Doctoral College Alumni Careers' to book an appointment.

-These will be promoted via the LinkedIn group the UoS Doctoral College Alumni Community LinkedIn Group – so don’t forget to join!
+These are promoted via the LinkedIn group the UoS Doctoral College Alumni Community LinkedIn Group – so don’t forget to join!

 The Researcher Development Programme runs an employer mentoring scheme that offers all researchers the opportunity to have a mentor outside of academia.
 The mentoring relationship could be short or long term; it could focus on a particular issue or cover a range of issues and can take place by email, phone, Skype or face to face.